*Take root cuttings of woody shrubs and evergreens (such as azaleas, holly, and hydrangeas) to propagate.

 * Heavy rains at harvest can dilute the sugars in melons.
 Watermelons can re-concentrate sugar if left on the vine for a few dry days, but cantaloupes can’t.

 * Harvest cantaloupes when the melons pull easily from the stem; honeydews when the blossom end is slightly soft or springy; watermelons when there is a hollow sound when thumped and skin loses its shine.
 Also, run your hand around the middle of the watermelon.
 When fully ripe, most varieties develop low, longitudinal ridges, rather like flexed calf muscles.

 * Do not leave pears to ripen on the tree - they will be damaged if they fall and hit the ground.
 Pick when slightly green and wrap in newspaper to fully ripen.

-* White fly may be a serious problem this month on tomatoes, peppers, eggplants, and squash.
-There are no effective preventive measures, so it is important to control the population before they increase to damaging levels.
+* White fly may be a serious problem this month on tomatoes, peppers, eggplants and squash.
+There are no effective preventive measures, so it’s important to control the population before they increase to damaging levels.
 Hang sticky yellow strips among your plants to trap these pests.

 * Plant bush beans now for your fall crop.
-Watch out for insects, such as the Mexican Bean-Beetle.
+Watch out for insects, such as Mexican Bean Beetle.